So you found your boo. Congrats! Now all you gotta do is make your relationship last.

 Hi, 1990 called.
 It wants it’s behavior back.

 You KNOW that’s how all of us sounded growing up, and we can’t be like that anymore.
-So the next time your boyfriend does some outrageous air-head ridiculous thing (just wait a day, it’ll come), tell him clearly and concisely how you feel without blaming him for everything.
+So the next time your partner does some outrageous air-head ridiculous thing (just wait a day, it’ll come), tell them clearly and concisely how you feel without blaming them for everything.
 Take responsibility for your emotions.
 You are allowed to feel sad.
 You are allowed to feel jealous.
 And you are allowed to feel really angry.

 What you are not allowed to do is point fingers.
 Instead, use an “I statement” and get everything out in the open.
 Neither of you can improve if you always feel defensive.
 Allow for productive communication so you can move on and go play!